kadmielp/EpiTelos/README.md

 - **Edit & Delete**: Modify and manage your custom functions.
 - **Secure Storage**: Custom functions are stored safely in your user application data directory.

-### 4. Flexible Model Support
+### 4. Flexible Model Support & Intelligence Memory
 EpiTelos supports multiple AI model providers, giving you full control over cost, privacy, and capability.
+- **Provider-Specific Memory**: The system remembers your preferred model for each provider.
+Switching from OpenAI to Ollama (and back) automatically restores your last-used model for that source.
+- **Dynamic Model Fetching**: Deeply integrated discovery of available models after successful connection verification.
+- **Multi-Source Architecture**: Full support for Ollama, Maritaca AI, OpenAI, Gemini, and Custom OpenAI-compatible endpoints.
-All providers work seamlessly in both web and desktop environments.
+- **Environmental Parity**: All providers work seamlessly in both web and desktop environments.
-- **Ollama**: Connect to your own local models for maximum privacy.
-The app can auto-discover your installed models. ✅ **Fully supported in desktop builds**.
-- **Custom Provider**: Connect to any OpenAI-compatible API endpoint (Maritaca AI, Anthropic Claude, etc.) by providing a Base URL and API Key. ✅ **Fully supported in desktop builds**.
-- **OpenAI**: Use popular models like GPT-4o by providing your API key.
-- **Gemini**: Connect using your Gemini API key through the Settings interface. ✅ **Fully supported in desktop builds**.

-### 5. Session & Profile Management
+### 5. Premium Configuration & Session Management
+- **Redesigned Settings**: A modern, glassmorphic layout with custom dropdowns and real-time connectivity feedback.
+- **State Awareness**: Visible "Unsaved Changes" and "Settings Synced" indicators in the configuration footer.
 - **Session Persistence**: The app remembers your last session, prompting you to resume where you left off or start fresh.
 - **Import/Export Profile**: Save your complete configuration (settings, context list) to a JSON file and import it on another machine or browser.